-Finally, note that, unlike compact graphs, infinite metric graphs need not be \emph{geodesic spaces}, i.e., given \(x,y\in\mGraph\), there may be no \emph{geodesic curve} yielding the infimum in \eqref{eq:metric-length-space}. \end{rem}

-\begin{rem} If $\beta < \infty$, then $\mGraph$ in essence consists of a compact core (subgraph) to which finitely many tree subgraphs are attached.
-More precisely, since the union of all its (necessarily only finitely many) cycles will be compact, there exists a (generally non-unique) compact, connected subgraph $\mathcal{K}$ of $\mGraph$ which contains them all; thus, $\mGraph \setminus \mathcal{K}$ is a disjoint union of finitely many trees, each of finite or infinite diameter, and each attached to $\mathcal{K}$ at a single vertex.
-In particular, $\beta = 0$ if and only if $\mGraph$ is itself a tree. \end{rem}
+\begin{rem} If $\beta < \infty$, then $\mGraph$ in essence consists of a compact ``core'', i.e., subgraph, to which finitely many tree subgraphs are attached.
+More precisely, since the union of all its (necessarily only finitely many) cycles will be compact, there exists a (generally non-unique) compact, connected subgraph $\mathcal{K}$ of $\mGraph$ which contains them all; thus, $\mGraph \setminus \mathcal{K}$ is a disjoint union of finitely many trees and each attached to $\mathcal{K}$ at a single vertex.
+These trees may be finite or infinite, and may have finite or infinite diameter.
+But we see that $\beta = 0$ if and only if $\mGraph$ is itself a tree. \end{rem}